 San Germán is a landlocked municipality on the southwest side of the Island.
 It shares a border with several other towns, including Mayagüez, Hormigueros, Lajas, and Sabana Grande.
 Getting to this charming, historic town takes a little time, but it's well worth it.
 Rafael Hernandez International Airport (BQN) in Aguadilla is an hour drive north, and San Juan is a scenic two-hour ride away.

-The San Germán Historic District includes more than 100 significant buildings, and the most iconic is Porta Coeli, a convent and church originally erected in 1609.
-The austere structure is accessible via a grand staircase that leads what is now a religious art museum, with wood-carved saints, hand-painted tiles depicting biblical passages, and other items of Christian interest.
+The San Germán historic district includes more than 100 significant buildings, and the most iconic is Porta Coeli, a convent and church built in 1609.
+The austere structure is accessible via a grand staircase that leads to what is now a religious art museum.
+Stop by to admire wood-carved saints, hand-painted tiles depicting biblical passages, and other items of Christian interest.

-Overlooking Plaza Francisco Mariano Quiñones, Iglesia San Germán de Auxerre is a Roman Catholic church originally built in 1688.
-More ornate than Porta Coeli, the active house of worship features ornate details like a marble altar circa 1869, eighteenth-century wood carvings, painted archways, and a painting by famed Puerto Rican artist Jose Campeche.
+Overlooking Plaza Francisco Mariano Quiñones, Iglesia San Germán de Auxerre is a Roman Catholic church built in 1688.
+More ornate than Porta Coeli, the active house of worship features ornate details like a circa-1869 marble altar, 18th-century wood carvings, painted archways, and a painting by famed Puerto Rican artist José Campeche.

 Housed in a former savings and loan bank dating back to 1881, the Museo de la Historia de San Germán is a museum that encompasses a series of small galleries detailing the history and legacy of the municipality.
 Displays focus on aspects of the past and present, from rare Puerto Rican coins to a room dedicated to the town’s love affair with basketball.
 While most of the exhibits are in Spanish, an English-language video explains how San Germán played a vital role in the development of Puerto Rico.